simon-moon/vue_webpack_boilerplate/README.md

 > The client application uses my prefered javascript framework [Vue.js](http://vuejs.org/guide/).
 Vue itself is very lean and my project boilerplate uses webpack to further compress and optimize the js package.

 > I took some liberties with the data for the sake of awesome.
 I replaced the thumbnail source with thumbnails from [Unsplash It](https://unsplash.it/) as they deliver much faster.
-I replaced the non-working links to the random Prezi profiles with links to [Random User Generator](https://randomuser.me/), and the entry titles link to a random wikipedia article for further enjoyment.
+I replaced the non-working Prezi profiles with links to [Random User Generator](https://randomuser.me/).
+Also the entry titles link to a random wikipedia article for further enjoyment.
 Oh and I used [BuzzWords](https://github.com/wooorm/buzzwords) for random bleeding-edge-of-reality tags.

 > Putting this together was a lot of fun, and if I had more time I would have implemented a few more features:
 - Integrate the [Contentful-Management SDK](https://www.npmjs.com/package/contentful-management) to enable users to add, update or delete an entry;